Dorothy2020/portfolio-hackathon/README.md

 ### 2. High-Fidelity Mockup (Figma Design)

-I created a clickable high-fidelity prototype using Figma, with a focus on:
+I created a  high-fidelity prototype using Figma, with a focus on:

 - Typography & spacing
 - Layout scaling (tested on MacBook Pro 16”)